|

 lucky enough to draw a Burst of Clarity not likely in a large deck),

+so that's out too.
 That leaves generating a seventh Clarity mana from your Sanctum this turn and

 casting Sanctuary on one of the squares between your central town and your opponent's